glugau/appa-live/server/README.md

-# APPA-Server
+# Server

-This utility is a simple web server that serves .zarr files.
+This utility is a python simple http server, modified to allow CORS requests from any domain.

 ## Usage

 ```
-main.py [-d DIRECTORY] [--bind ADDRESS] [port]
+python -m server [-d DIRECTORY] [--bind ADDRESS] [port]
 ```

 With the default directory being the current working directory the default port being `8000`, and the default bind address being `0.0.0.0` (all interfaces).